Barszczyk0/Notes/Tools/volatility.md

 - Memory layout, including VADs
 - Handle tables
 - Loaded modules (DLLs, EXEs)

+`psxview` does multiple tests in one and cross-reference the results.
+This module includes visibility checks in other modules `pslist`, `psscan`, `thrdscan`.
+Moreover `psxview` provides information about exit time and presence of handles to CSRSS.
+CSRSS (Client/Server Runtime Subsystem) is responsible for handling the user-mode side of the Win32 subsystem.
+It plays a key role in console window management, process/thread creation, and shutdown operations.
+There are usually two instances of csrss.exe running: one for Session 0 (system processes and services) and one for the current user session.
+Legitimate user processes often hold handles to csrss.exe because it's essential for process/thread interaction.
+If a process is not linked to CSRSS, or CSRSS is missing or tampered with, it's a strong indicator of process hiding attempt.

 ### SSDT Hook Detection
 SSDT stands for System Service Descriptor Table.
 It’s a critical kernel data structure that maps system calls made by user-mode applications to the corresponding kernel-mode functions.
 Rootkits may overwrite SSDT entries to redirect legitimate system calls to their malicious counterparts.